 How to print labels from Excel

-With Labeljoy you can print labels by importing data from Excel in a simple and easy way.
+With Labeljoy, you can print labels by importing data from Excel quickly and easily.

 Labeljoy integrates the function of importing data from external databases such as text files, Excel file, mySQL database, Outlook contacts, that allows to easily print many labels.

-Find out how can be simple printing address labels from Excel!
+Find out how easy it is to print address labels from Excel!

 This tutorial explains step by step how to print labels from Excel spreadsheets.

-Once setted the layout of the label you can start importing the database from an Excel file.
+Once you have decided on the layout of the label, you can import the data from an Excel file.

-This is the Excel file taken into consideration:
+This is the Excel file used for this tutorial:

 1 – Import Excel data to print labels